noembryo/ComfyUI-noEmbryo/README.md

 ![Demo workflow](https://raw.githubusercontent.com/noembryo/ComfyUI-noEmbryo/master/stuff/res_scale1.png)
 A simple node that outputs the resolution of an image using the dimensions of an input image or some custom user-defined dimensions, using a Scale Factor.

+If there is an input image connected, setting either `width` or `height` to 0 will use the other dimension to scale the image (but always multiple of 4).

 ---
 ## <a name="RegexTextChopper"></a>Regex Text Chopper
 ![Demo workflow](https://raw.githubusercontent.com/noembryo/ComfyUI-noEmbryo/master/stuff/regex_text.png)